better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

 public IP address as well.
 For this example, we'll use this record:
 `seed.example.com.
 A 1.2.3.4`.

 Now you're ready to start the seed node.
-Let's configure it to listen on ports 12345 and 80 on all interfaces, the private key is supplied via `STDIN`:
+Let's return to the radicle-bins folder `cd ~/radicle-bins` and configure it to listen on ports
+12345 and 80 on all interfaces, the private key is supplied via `STDIN`:

     cargo run -p radicle-seed-node --release -- \